Academic Progress

 Academic Progress, Probation, and Dismissal

-5. Academic Dismissal: The following students may be subject to academic dismissal:
+Academic Dismissal: The following students may be subject to academic dismissal:

-6. Appeal of Academic Dismissal: Students who have been dismissed may appeal to the Academic Appeals Committee.
+Appeal of Academic Dismissal: Students who have been dismissed may appeal to the Academic Appeals Committee.
 Instructions for the appeals process are provided by the Registrar when students are notified they have been dismissed.

 NOTE for Active Military Duty Students: Class sessions students miss due to performance of active military service are counted as excused absences and will not be used in any way to adversely impact the students’ grades.
 Any student who selects this option is not, however, automatically excused from completing assignments due during the period the student is performing active military service.
-A letter grade or a grade of pass will be awarded only if, in the opinion of the faculty member teaching the course, the student has completed sufficient work and has demonstrated sufficient progress toward meeting course requirements to justify the grade.
+A letter grade or a grade of satisfactory will be awarded only if, in the opinion of the faculty member teaching the course, the student has completed sufficient work and has demonstrated sufficient progress toward meeting course requirements to justify the grade.
 Payment during an enrollment period in which continuation is elected as a result of call to duty may be delayed until course completion at no additional cost.

 Connect with Bethel